 A TOUGH ROW TO HOE

 It appears that those fighting for Michael White’s freedom have their work cut out for them.
-David Willson, the veteran criminal defence lawyer, called it a “tough standard.”
+David Willson, the late criminal defence lawyer, called it a “tough standard.”

 In Willson’s opinion, two key things must be done [with a caution about a third].

-- thoroughly debunk existence evidence …
+- thoroughly debunk existing evidence …

 - build a solid case against the ‘Alternative Suspect’ …

-- if it’s alleged that police tampered or played with the evidence, Federal Justice may be “really hesitant” to grant a new hearing.
+- if it’s alleged that police tampered or played with the evidence, Federal Justice may be ‘really hesitant’ to grant a new hearing.